gwforg/gwf/docs/tutorial.rst

 Selective output checks for targeted runs
 =========================================

+.. versionchanged:: 3.0.0
+    Targeted runs can now check only the outputs required by the selected targets and their dependencies by setting ``require_all_outputs`` to ``false``.

 By default, *gwf* reruns a target if *any* of its declared outputs is missing.
 This is the conservative choice: a completed target normally means that all of